In a movie scene from The Fifth Heaven (2011)

 Welcome

-As I continue to evolve, I’m excited about the ideas and opportunities that lie ahead.
-This website is both a reflection of my journey and a roadmap for what’s to come—bringing together the music that shaped my past and the curiosity that drives my future.
-It’s a space to share my ongoing pursuit of growth, creativity, and meaningful impact.
+This website is both a reflection and a guide forward.
+It brings together the music that shaped my past and the curiosity that drives my future.
+It’s a place for growth, creativity, and meaningful work.

-I was born in the Soviet Union and, at the age of six, immigrated with my parents to Israel in the early 1990s.
-That move was the first of many life-changing moments.
-We left behind everything familiar, entering a new world with a new culture and language.
-Since then, I’ve lived in several countries, growing into a true global citizen who believes deeply in humanity and the goodness of people.
+I was born in the Soviet Union and moved to Israel with my parents at the age of six, in the early 1990s.
+We left behind everything familiar and started again in a new culture and language.
+Since then, I’ve lived in several countries and grown into a global citizen who believes deeply in people and human connection.

-Losing my father to an illness in my twenties was one of the hardest moments in my life, but it pushed me to go deeper, work harder, and stay open to new opportunities.
-That journey led me to get engaged besides performing also into projects arrangements and pedagogy, especially to young people from challenging backgrounds and unserved areas.
-I wished to give them what music had given me: direction, purpose, a sense of possibility, and space to grow.
+Losing my father to illness in my twenties was one of the most difficult moments of my life.
+It pushed me to work with greater focus and to stay open to new directions.
+Alongside performing, I became involved in arranging, teaching, and community projects, especially for young people from underserved areas.
+I wanted to offer them what music gave me: structure, confidence, and a sense of possibility.

-I’m always open to conversations, meaningful collaborations—musical and beyond—and interesting opportunities.
+I’m always open to thoughtful conversations, meaningful collaborations, and interesting ideas, in music and beyond.

 A glimpse from 2009: Playing first trumpet (far left) in an amateur video performing a Wiener Philharmoniker-esque fanfare alongside members of the Mahler Academy during a radio transition in Bolzano